spacecatpixel/lokidocs/docs/Mining/MiningOverview.md

-# Mining

-Traditional mining is the process of extracting valuable minerals and metals from the earth.
-These mined minerals are scarce which creates an intrinsic value due to the resources required, the work conducted, and the time it takes to extract.

 ## What is Cryptocurrency Mining?
 Cryptocurrency Mining is the process of extracting Cryptocurrencies for securing and verifying transactions made on the blockchain.